mpv-player/mpv/DOCS/man/lua.rst

     exact behavior depends on timing and other things.)

     In some cases the function is not called even if the property changes.
-    Whether this can happen depends on the property.
+    This depends on the property, and it's a valid feature request to ask for better update handling of a specific property.

     If the ``type`` is ``none`` or ``nil``, sporadic property change events are possible.
 This means the change function ``fn`` can be called even if the property doesn't actually change.

+    You always get an initial change notification.
+This is meant to initialize the user's state to the current value of the property.

 ``mp.unobserve_property(fn)``
     Undo ``mp.observe_property(..., fn)``.
 This removes all property handlers